There are some places on our delicate planet that live long in the memory. The desert of Wadi Rum in Jordan is one.

-One early spring evening, perched on a rock high above the desert floor, we watched the sun go down on the far horizon.
+One early spring evening, perched on a rock high above the desert floor, we watched the sun go down on the horizon.
 We stood in awe as it slipped slowly behind the arid mountains, bathing us in a golden light in an all-too-brief, silent and romantic moment.

 The drivers threw us around the landscape, up dunes and through giant rock formations.
 In the heat and blazing sunshine and freed from our carriages, we trudged up some of those dunes to take in the glorious views.
 On the well-worn tourist trail we ended up in Siq Um Tawaqi, a canyon with a Lawrence carving and stories that kept the guides busy.
 We stopped briefly at a little cafe and souvenir stall.